BorghildTLa/Watershed_Panoptic_Segmentation/README.md

 ```
 Include any other arguments you wish to change from default at the end of this line (training steps, learning rates, etc.), or change directly in the python script
 ## Network Prediction
-Edit the "segmentation_school.py" script to configure testing parameters, or include in command line when running
+Edit the "segmentation_school.py" script to configure testing parameters, or include in command line when running.

 Place whole slide images for testing in: